SwiftVapor/learn-git/README.md

 * Delete the folder on your Desktop that is the forked repository.
 * Re-clone the fork to your desktop.
 * Make a change to any file.
-* Run through the process of pushing to yeetHub ( status, diff, add, commit, push ).
+* Run through the process of pushing to ghetHub ( status, diff, add, commit, push ).

 ## Step 2

 ### Summary

 Here is where things start to get different.
 Let's imagine we're working in groups.
-If we have everyone pushing to one repo without verifying the quality of the code, things can get messy pretty quick. yeetHub fixed this solution with 'Pull Requests.'
+If we have everyone pushing to one repo without verifying the quality of the code, things can get messy pretty quick. ghetHub fixed this solution with 'Pull Requests.'
 Basically, you fork a project, make changes to your fork, then you make a Pull Request (PR) back into the original project requesting that some piece of code be added to the original repo.
 This is how the vast majority of open source code projects work.
 In this step, we will make a pull-request.

 ### Instructions

-* Go to your forked repo on yeetHub.
+* Go to your forked repo on ghetHub.
 * Locate the button that says `Pull Request` and click it.
 * Locate the green button that says `New pull request` and click it.
   * You should now see the file changes you've made and how they differ from the original repo.
 * Click on the `Create pull request` button to submit your PR.
-* Now if you navigate to the <a href="https://yeethub.com/DevMountain/learn-yeet/pulls">original repository</a> and take a look at the `Pull Requests` yours should be there.
+* Now if you navigate to the <a href="https://ghethub.com/DevMountain/learn-ghet/pulls">original repository</a> and take a look at the `Pull Requests` yours should be there.

 ## Contributions